Chrisjhorn/terminusDB/swipl/README.md

 ```
 This tests for an empty result returned by the server.
 If the result is non-empty,  `process_result` converts the result into a swipl dict,  which is then pretty printed.

 Finally, the logging facility can be used to log all calls and responses (with associated payloads) to the server.
 It can also be used directly by a swipl application to place entries into the log.
 The log is usually to a file, but it can also be set to `current_output`.
 Each log entry has an aassociated date and timestamp.
 Log entries can be informational, warnings or errors.
 The severity of the three different categories can be filtered out from the log.
-Finally,  fatal errors can optionally abort the application.
+Fatal errors can optionally abort the application.

 By default, Swoql logs all three categories of entries,  and aborts on a fatal error.
 Logging is initialised as (usually at the start of a swipl script):
 ```